Effect of Retirement on Benefits

 Eligibility to participate in the Flexible Spending Accounts, either the Dependent Care Flexible Spending Account (Dependent Care FSA) or the Health Flexible Spending Account (Health FSA), cease with the date of retirement.
 Reimbursement for claims incurred prior to retirement may still be submitted after retirement.
 If you participate in the Health FSA at the time of retirement, you may be eligible to continue under COBRA.

-At the time of retirement, individuals will receive information regarding retirement and benefits from Michigan State University.
+At the time of retirement, individuals will receive information regarding retirement and benefits from MSU.

 Retirees will continue to receive Open Enrollment information every year.

 Certificates and plan brochures are available at MSU Human Resources Benefits Summaries & Brochures, which describe the coverages in further detail.